Anku5hk/Programmers_guide_to_Python/book.md

 del some_instance._MyClass__my_var3
 # causing AttributeError
 print(some_instance._MyClass__my_var3) # AttributeError
-# so in summary its not really a private variable, Python does not follow the concept
+# so in summary it's not really a private variable, Python does not follow the concept
 ```
 #### **10.3.1 property(fget=None, fset=None, fdel=None, doc=None) => property** </br>
 **Parameters**:</br>